 We came 65 / 85.
 We rolled into downtown around 7 at night.
 There’s the clock tower glow, the huge hair, the jackets… it was bangin’.
 I sat outside on the window of the Lincoln Town Car, we were going so slow, blaring The New Kids on the Block’s “Hangin’ Tough.”

 “We ain’t gonna give anybody any SLACK!” — Slack.
 Like Reggie Slack.

 God, it was awesome…

 Dad and Russ, my uncle, got the tickets.
 There is a picture of us I just found, right before they left: Russ, Cousins Josh (making this awesome face) and Jenny, Dad and me.
 I’m decked out in face paint, Braveheart-style, and one of the two Auburn hats that I would occasionally sleep and even shower in, and wearing Auburn boxer shorts outside of my sweatpants, with a paper shaker, and we’ve got some sort of giant “Beat Bama” sign on a picket — all to watch it on T.V.!
 The way Dad looks in that picture is the way he still looks to me, the way he will always look to me.

 Dad and Russ take off.
 Hours go by.

-I remember being down at half time, going outside, my soul gasping, throwing the football, throwing it, throwing it, throwing it, touchdown, touchdown… it was like, my body was praying.
+I remember being down at half time, going outside, my soul gasping, throwing the football, throwing it, throwing it, throwing it, throwing it to Josh… touchdown, touchdown… it was like, my body was praying.
 Dye hard.
 Slack attack.
 Slack, Wright, Slack, Wright, Slack, Wasden.
 Believe!
 No doubt!
 Believe!
 I was trying to become one with the air and the trees and the grass and sound and light and put myself there, the spiritual Flubber gas for an Auburn miracle.
+The New Kids helped.